 Once a dentist has examined your teeth, you may want to discuss what your next steps are to reduce dental erosion in your mouth:

-Dental erosion affects all age groups and appears to be related to tooth sensitivity.2 Acidic foods and drinks may need to be eliminated because of the tooth erosion they cause.
+Enamel erosion affects all age groups and appears to be related to tooth sensitivity.2 Acidic foods and drinks may need to be eliminated because of the tooth erosion they cause.
 Desensitizing toothpaste, like Colgate® Sensitive, can also be used for pain relief.
 Sealants or bonding agents may be considered to reduce the progression of dental erosion.
 In addition, applying fluoride can help increase resistance of the acid dissolution but it will not remineralize your teeth.

 Remember, it is always important to consult your dentist to discuss treatment options for enamel erosion.